OfficeDev/OfficeAddinDevKit/README.md

 Once you are finished testing and debugging the add-in, select **Stop Previewing Your Office Add-in**.
 This closes the web server and removes the add-in from the registry and cache.

 ## See also
-Once you understand the sample, make it your own!
 All the information about Office Add-ins is found in our [official documentation](https://learn.microsoft.com/office/dev/add-ins/overview/office-add-ins).
 You can also explore more samples in the Office Add-ins Development Kit.
 Select **View Samples** to see more samples of real-world scenarios.

 ## Reporting security issues
 Give security researchers information on how to privately report security vulnerabilities found in your open-source project.
 See more details [Reporting security issues](https://docs.opensource.microsoft.com/content/releasing/security.html).